AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 ![](images/reports-demo.png){width="800" align="left"}

+As shown above there are four types of reports that can be accessed through the **Reports** panel.
+Each one of them are discussed in detail below.

 ## Topic List report

-The **Topic List** view provides detailed information about your topics, such as the reference type, document state, and author.
+The **Topic List** report provides detailed information about your topics, such as the reference type, document state, and author.

 You can view the topic list report of a map by performing the following steps: